petroslamb/taxi-rides/reports/REPORT.md

 hour and then attempts to model and predict the future with comon timeseries analysis techniques.

-It was written in a short timeframe and should act only as an overreview of the project.
+It was written in a short timeframe and acts as the overeview of the project.

 Much like a table of contents.